Wheel of Fortune (New Zealand game show): David Tua incident

 One notable episode which appears from time to time in blooper specials was boxer David Tua's game on October 10, 1992: at one point, he asked for P when buying a vowel; at another, he tried to buy a consonant.
 He was also believed to have tried to call "O for awesome" which went on to become a famous quotable saying in New Zealand, although the main problem was that he was supposed to call a consonant.

+The Wheel of Avalon

+In 2025, an artist named Bronwyn Holloway-Smith did a reimaging artwork of the 1991-1996 set (minus the puzzleboard) where its prize wheel has wedges such as "Aroha", "Empathy" and "Belonging".
+Its located at The Dowse Art Museum in Lower Hutt, New Zealand.